wavemaker/docs/website/blog/2020-04-23-deployment-to-digital-ocean.md

 You can configure the deployment topology as per your requirement and then with a single  button click, WaveMaker platform's deploy feature generates the docker files needed to build images, generates the K8S YAML files needed for deployment and triggers the K8S APIs for deployment.
 Customer's don't have to write even a single line of K8S YAML file!!

-As we are aware, the Release Management Cycle for wavemaker apps offers a pre-defined set of App delivery phases which enables App progression through multiple phases like Demo, Stage and Live phase and let's you thoroughly verify your apps before taking them to the live environment.
+WaveMaker offers a pre-defined set of delivery phases which enables team a progression through Demo, Stage and Live phase.
+This let's you thoroughly verify your apps before taking them to the live environment.

-To configure the Stage and Live phases, apart from the previously existing and supported cloud providers like Google Cloud Platform, Microsoft Azure and AWS, you can now choose to host your application on a DigitalOcean Kubernetes cluster, which is our latest cloud provider addition to the platform.

-This is the first Kubernetes based cloud provider supported by the WaveMaker Platform !!
+Demo phase uses WaveMaker's internal cloud.
+But Stage and Live phases, need to be configured to use your own AWS, Azure or GCP accounts.
+To this list of cloud providers to choose from we are now adding Digital Ocean.
+This is the first Kubernetes based cloud provider supported by the WaveMaker Platform.

 Let us introduce you to the DigitalOcean Kubernetes cluster and walk you through the benefits of a Kubernetes based cloud provider and its deployments.